PairRE: Knowledge Graph Embeddings via Paired Relation Vectors: Related Work

 \section{Related Work}

 \textbf{Distance based models}.
 Distance based models measure plausibility of fact triples as distance between entities.
-TransE, the most representative one, interprets relation as a translation vector $r $ so that entities can be connected, i.e., $h + r \approx t$.
-TransE efficient, though cannot model symmetry relations and remains difficult in modeling complex relations.
+TransE interprets relation as a translation vector $r $ so that entities can be connected, i.e., $h + r \approx t$.
+TransE is efficient, though cannot model symmetry relations and have difficulty in modeling complex relations.
 Several models are proposed for improving TransE to deal with complex relations, including TransH, TransR, TransD, TranSparse \cite{ji2016knowledge} and so on.
-All these methods project the entities to relation specific hyperplanes or spaces first, then translate these entities with relation vectors.
+All these methods project the entities to relation specific hyperplanes or spaces first, then translate projected entities with relation vectors.
 By projecting entities to different spaces or hyperplanes, the ability to handle complex relations is improved.
-However, with the added projecting parameters, these models are unable ability to encode inverse and composition relations.
+However, with the added projection parameters, these models are unable to encode inverse and composition relations.

 The recent state-of-the-art, RotatE, which can encode symmetry/antisymmetry, inverse and composition relation patterns, utilizes rotation based translational method in a complex space.
-Although expressiveness for different relation patterns, complex relations still remain challenging.
-GC-OTE \cite{tang2019orthogonal} proposes to improve complex relation modeling ability of RotatE by introducing graph context for entity embedding.
-However, the calculation of graph contexts for head and tail entities is time consuming, which is almost infeasible for large scale knowledge graphs, e.g. ogbl-wikikg \cite{hu2020open}.
+Although expressiveness for different relation patterns, complex relations remain challenging.
+GC-OTE \cite{tang2019orthogonal} proposes to improve complex relation modeling ability of RotatE by introducing graph context to entity embedding.
+However, the calculation of graph contexts for head and tail entities is time consuming, which is inefficient for large scale knowledge graphs, e.g. ogbl-wikikg \cite{hu2020open}.

-Another related work is SE \cite{bordes2011learning}, which utilizes two separate relation matrixes to project head and tail entities.
+Another related work is SE \cite{bordes2011learning}, which utilizes two separate relation matrices to project head and tail entities.
 As pointed out by \cite{sun2019rotate}, this model is not able to encode symmetry/antisymmetry, inverse and composition relations.

-Table \ref{table:Comparision} shows comparison between our method and some representative distance based knowledge graph embedding methods.
+Table \ref{table:Comparision} shows comparison between our method and some representative distance based methods.
 As the table shows, our model is the most expressive one, with the ability to handle complex relations and encode four key relation patterns.

 \textbf{Semantic matching models}.
 Semantic matching models exploit similarity-based scoring functions, which can be divided into bilinear models and neural network based models.
 As the models have been developed, such as RESCAL \cite{nickel2011three}, DistMult \cite{yang2014embedding}, HolE \cite{nickel2016holographic}, ComplEx \cite{trouillon2016complex} and QuatE \cite{zhang2019quaternion}, the key relation encoding abilities are enriched.
 However, all these models have the flaw in encoding composition relations \cite{sun2019rotate}.